willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 * Look at the current and voltage for the $2\,\text k\Omega$ load resistor on the right.
 Are they the same?
 * Change the load resistor in both circuits by double-clicking on the resistor symbols.
 Change RL and RLth to anything, but make them the same value.
 * Run DC analysis again.

-What happens to the current and voltage on the load resistor?
-Are $i$ and $v$ the same for any load resistor value you pick?
+* What happens to the current and voltage on the load resistor?
+* Are $i$ and $v$ the same for any load resistor value you pick?

 They are always the same because both circuits have the same $i$-$v$ equation.
 Pretty cool, eh?
-This is what is meant by an *equivalent* circuit.
+This is what it means to be an *equivalent* circuit.

 Try out this [simulation model](https://spinningnumbers.org/circuit-sandbox/index.html?value=[["w",[392,192,368,192]],["w",[328,192,352,192]],["w",[304,256,392,256]],["w",[392,192,392,200]],["w",[248,200,248,192]],["w",[248,248,248,256]],["w",[392,248,392,256]],["w",[248,256,304,256]],["a",[352,192,0],{"color":"magenta","offset":"0","_json_":8},["9","1"]],["w",[312,136,256,136]],["w",[208,136,256,136]],["g",[304,256,0],{"_json_":11},["0"]],["w",[248,192,280,192]],["r",[328,192,5],{"name":"Rth","r":"1k","_json_":13},["9","8"]],["v",[248,200,4],{"name":"Vth","value":"dc(4.5)","_json_":14},["8","0"]],["a",[352,72,0],{"color":"magenta","offset":"0","_json_":15},["5","2"]],["g",[256,136,0],{"_json_":16},["0"]],["w",[392,128,392,136]],["w",[312,128,312,136]],["w",[104,136,208,136]],["w",[208,128,208,136]],["w",[104,128,104,136]],["w",[312,80,312,72]],["w",[392,72,392,80]],["w",[232,72,208,72]],["w",[208,80,208,72]],["w",[104,72,136,72]],["w",[104,80,104,72]],["r",[208,80,0],{"name":"R2","r":"1000","_json_":28},["3","0"]],["r",[232,72,3],{"name":"R3","r":"500","_json_":29},["3","6"]],["r",[184,72,5],{"name":"R1","r":"1k","_json_":30},["4","7"]],["i",[312,128,2],{"name":"I","value":"dc(2.m)","_json_":31},["0","5"]],["v",[104,80,4],{"name":"V","value":"dc(5)","_json_":32},["7","0"]],["a",[288,72,0],{"color":"magenta","offset":"0","_json_":33},["6","5"]],["w",[280,72,288,72]],["w",[312,72,304,72]],["a",[192,72,0],{"color":"magenta","offset":"0","_json_":36},["4","3"]],["w",[184,72,192,72]],["w",[392,136,312,136]],["w",[368,72,392,72]],["w",[352,72,312,72]],["i",[392,80,0],{"name":"","value":"dc(1m)","_json_":41},["2","0"]],["i",[392,200,0],{"name":"","value":"dc(1m)","_json_":42},["1","0"]],["view",-11.5,21.30000000000001,1.5625,"50","10","1G",null,"100","0.01","1000"]]){:target="_blank"} where the external load has been changed to a current source.